vishvAsa/kalpAntaram/kANe/v1p2/000/Synopsis_of_Contents.md

 XV

 rata, Manu, &c.) and ( a narrower sense ) dharmaśāstra - smsti, a source of dharma according to Gautama and others - references to smrtis in early inscriptions - spistis mirrored the beliefs and practi ces of people and also influenced writers and ordinary people; number of smstis went on increasing - Yājñavalkya enumerates twenty writers of smrtis, Parāśara 19 - Tantravārtika speaks of 18 dharmasamhitas - Caturvimsatimata gives views of 24 writers - a smṛti called Sat-trirśanmata - Paithinasi enumerates 36 and so does Aparārka - Vrddha Gautama enumerates 57 - Viramitrodaya enumerates 18 smstis, 18 upasmṛtis and 21 more - total number of smṛtis about 100 - these are products of widely separated ages - some entirely in prose, some entirely in verse, some are mixed - chronology of smstis presents perplexing problems - two or three smrtis go under the same name, e. g.
-Harita, Atri, Sātātapa - sectarian zealots fabricate certain smrtis - the prefixes laghu, brhat and viddha applied to smstis - well-known verses are ascribed to different authors, as authors quote from memory.
+Harita, Atri, Śatātapa - sectarian zealots fabricate certain smrtis - the prefixes laghu, brhat and viddha applied to smstis - well-known verses are ascribed to different authors, as authors quote from memory.

 Sec.
 31 The Manusmrti :